JamesSkemp/words/content/post/12-monkeys-a-timeline-of-the-events-of-the-movie.md

 +++
-title = "12 Monkeys: A Timeline of the Events of the Movie" summary = "A timeline for the movie '12 Monkeys', as well as a look at some aspects of the movie (interesting quotes and scenes)." draft = false comments = true date = "2003-06-28T01:01:00-05:00"
+title = "12 Monkeys: A Timeline of the Events of the Movie" description = "A timeline for the movie '12 Monkeys', as well as a look at some aspects of the movie (interesting quotes and scenes)." draft = false comments = true date = "2003-06-28T01:01:00-05:00"